Amazon Prime review: is it worth the money?

 Don’t forget you can still shop at Amazon without Prime.
 Yes, you might pay between £2.99 and £4.99 for items under £25 (it’s under £10 for books).
 But you’d need to order something under that threshold roughly every fortnight to cover your £95 fee.
 Do you order low-cost items that often from Amazon?

-It really comes down to whether you are dedicated to Amazon or happy to shop and stream elsewhere.
+And of course, you need to consider where else you shop.
+It ultimately comes down to whether you are dedicated to Amazon or happy to shop and stream elsewhere.

 If you don’t want to stop completely, then maybe you could cancel your annual membership and go monthly.
-And then pick and chose the months you need to use it.
-So perhaps it’s just around Prime Day, Black Friday and when you want to binge some new box sets.
+And then pick and choose the months you need to use it.
+So perhaps it’s just around Prime Day, Black Friday and when you want to binge on some new box sets.
 Just see how you go!

 My year without Amazon

-Why I cancelled my Amazon Prime membership
+Why I cancelled Amazon Prime membership

 I actively chose to go without Amazon in 2021, so I obviously cancelled my Prime membership – even though I was paying just £39 a year.

 This was largely a step to proactively support other retailers (ideally on the high street).
-But I also wanted to make sure my money didn’t help Amazon continue to grow its profits while it manages (legally) to avoid paying a fair rate of tax here in the UK and elsewhere.
+But I also wanted to make sure my money didn’t help Amazon continue to grow its profits while it manages to (legally) avoid paying a fair rate of tax here in the UK and elsewhere.

 How to cancel Amazon Prime